rubyonracetracks/tutorial-rails-rubymn2/03-07-sponsor_logo_show.md

   # Allows the file uploading process to fill in the picture parameter
   mount_uploader :picture, PictureUploader
 ```
+* Enter the command "sh kill_spring.sh; sh testm.sh".
+All tests should pass.
+NOTE: If you do NOT kill the Spring server, you may get an error message telling you that Sponsor::PictureUploader is an uninitialized constant.
 * Enter the command "sh git_check.sh".
 All tests should pass, and there should be no offenses.
 * Enter the following commands:
 ```